polterguy/phosphorusfive/plugins/p5.io/README.md

 useful for text files, it also to some extent allows handling binary files.

 Notice, that all IO operations within Phosphorus Five, and its "p5.io" library, expects the path you supply to start with a "/".
-If what you are referring to is a folder, it also expects you to _end_ your path with a forward slash (/).
+If what you are referring to is a folder, it also expects you to _end_ your path with a forwardslash (/).
 Unless you create your paths like this, exceptions will be thrown during evaluation of your code.

 Regardless of which platform you are using underneath, you'll have to use forwards slash "/" to separate folders.
 This is true for both